 An air source heat pump works by transferring heat from the outside air to an indoor space.
 A fan draws in air from outside and transfers it to an evaporator, which is situated in the heat pump.
 A refrigerant circulates inside the pump, which changes its physical state and evaporates even at low temperatures.
-The refrigerant steam needs to be raised to a level where it can be used for your heating and hot water, so it’s compressed using a compressor.
+The refrigerant vapour needs to be raised to a level where it can be used for your heating and hot water, so it’s compressed using a compressor.
 The heat produced in this process is transferred to the heating and hot water systems in your home.
-Which? has created a handy illustration that demonstrates how the pump works.

-The pump uses electricity to run, but it should use less energy than the heat the pump produces.
-If you want to make your home even more eco-friendly, you could install solar panels to run the air source heat pump.
+By adding free heat (energy) from the air outside to the electrical energy needed to power the heat pump, the heat pump can typically produce up to 4 times as much heat energy as it needs to run.
+If you want to make your home even more eco-friendly, you could install solar panels to provide electrical power to run the air source heat pump.
 This will help you to reduce your energy bills and your carbon footprint.

 An air source heat pump can generate heat even when the temperature outside is as low as -15°C, so homes in the UK will benefit from this type of heating system throughout the year.
-They tend to have a longer lifespan than a typical boiler and should only need to be replaced every 20 years or so.
+They tend to have a longer lifespan than a typical boiler and should only need to be replaced every 15 years or more if maintained correctly.